Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-What causes gastritis in the elderly?
+What causes gastritis in older people?

 Features of chronic gastritis in the “third age”:

-• wave-like course without significant weight loss;
+• wave-like flow without significant loss of body weight;

 What do need to examine?